moodlehq/qbank/README.md

 Moodle is designed to allow educators, administrators and learners to create personalised learning environments with a single robust, secure and integrated system.

+## Experimental release

+Please note that the code branch for Moodle 4.6 in this repository is a Short-Term Support release and should preferably not be used in production as it is intended for <b>testing purposes only</b>.
+This special release is intended to give a stable code for testing the restructure of the Moodle Question Banks to utilise a module (mod_qbank) enhancing the ability for question banks to be shared across a whole institution.

+The repository is Moodle 4.5.1 + <b>[MDL-71378][13]</b> with no other code improvements or enhancements over Moodle 4.5.

+As a Short-Term Support release, this release will only be supported for general core bugs, security-related issues and bugs related to <b>MDL-71378</b> until the Moodle 5.0 release (14th April 2025).
+Beyond Moodle 5.0 any security or other fixes will be assessed individually on an as needs basis only.

+General bugs and issues related to this version can be reported in Tracker and should be tagged against Moodle 4.5 and reproducible against that version.
+Issues related to <b>MDL-71378</b> should be reported in Tracker and the “affected version” should be listed as 5.0.

+If you would like to contribute to the project enquiries can be directed to luca.boesch@bfh.ch.

 ## Documentation

 - Read our [User documentation][3]